-In recent days, dozens of women have gone public with allegations of sexual harassment by powerful men in Hollywood and news networks.
-Increasingly, companies are exercising a zero-tolerance policy and firing male directors, actors, and anchors, as was the case with NBC in last week's firing of Matt Lauer.
+In 2019, dozens of women have gone public with allegations of sexual harassment by powerful men in Hollywood, news networks, and their offices.
+Increasingly, companies are exercising a zero-tolerance policy and firing male directors, actors, and anchors, as was the case with NBC in their firing of Matt Lauer.
 The whole thing got us thinking: what would happen if claims of disability harassment and disability discrimination were treated as severely as sexual harassment is now being treated?

 What is the difference between disability harassment and disability discrimination?

 Disability harassment is defined as a range of negative behaviors including, but not limited to, abusive jokes, crude name-calling, threats, and sexual and physical assault.
 Harassment of any kind fosters a hostile environment that severely restricts a disabled adult or child's ability to perform or function.
 This letter from the United States Department of Education outlines what disability harassment might look like in a classroom setting.